russellt-cc/cp490-noodlewall-react/README.md

   Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
 From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
 You will be redirected to your profile page, click on the "Edit Profile" button.
 You will be redirected to the form for editing user accounts, from there scroll to the bottom, and click the "Delete Account" button.

 - Create Event
   Assuming you're logged in, from any page, hover the "Create" Button on the navbar in the top-right.
-From there a dropdown will appear with with two large square buttons, click "Create an Event."
+From there a dropdown will appear with two large square buttons, click "Create an Event."
 You will be redirected to the form for creating an event.
 For a detailed breakdown of the form see "Event Form Details."
 - Edit Event
   Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
 From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
 You will be redirected to your profile page, click on the event card you wish to edit.
 You will be redirected to the event display page.
 Click the "Edit this Event" button.
 You will be redirected to the form for editing an event.
 For a detailed breakdown of the form see "Event Form Details."
 - Delete Event
   Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
 From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
 You will be redirected to your profile page, click on the event card you wish to edit.
 You will be redirected to the event display page.
 Click the "Delete this Event" button.

 - Create Dream
   Assuming you're logged in, from any page, hover the "Create" Button on the navbar in the top-right.
-From there a dropdown will appear with with two large square buttons, click "Create a Dream."
-You will be redirected to the form for creating an Dream.
+From there a dropdown will appear with two large square buttons, click "Create a Dream."
+You will be redirected to the form for creating a Dream.
 For a detailed breakdown of the form see "Dream Form Details."
 - Edit Dream
   Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
 From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
 You will be redirected to your profile page, click on the Dream card you wish to edit.
 You will be redirected to the Dream display page.
 Click the "Edit this Dream Event" button.
 You will be redirected to the form for editing an Dream.
 For a detailed breakdown of the form see "Dream Form Details."
 - Delete Dream